 Step One: Be prepared for immigration procedures on arrival

 When you arrive in the UK at an airport, seaport or Eurostar terminal you will need to show your passport or travel document with your visa or entry clearance sticker to an Immigration Officer.
+You should also carry your decision letter and tenancy agreement.

-Please note, the queues to come through immigration at this time of year can be very long, by ensuring that you have all the necessary documents ready for inspection you can help speed up the process.
+Please note, the queues to come through immigration at this time of year can be very long.
+By ensuring that you have all the necessary documents ready for inspection you can help speed up the process.

 Step Two: Meet staff at Heathrow airport for QMUL Airport Collection Service